workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

 **Note 2** The Orchestrator Component library contains fields that are marked as deprecated and live in a folder named `deprecated`.
 These contain field types that are very specific to workflows that are in use by SURF.
 There are plans to remove these from the general purpose components library.

-**Note 3** There are plans to make it easier to extend this functionality with to add custom field types and extend the switch statement in the autoFieldFunction to include these custom `types` or `formats`
+**Note 3** There are plans to make it easier to extend this functionality to add custom field types and extend the switch statement in the autoFieldFunction to include these custom `types` or `formats`

 ## Backend: Creating a workflow that generates a form that asks for user input